 Campaign Monitor vs Constant Contact pricing

-It’s not the cheapest on this list but you’ll still make some small savings by switching from Constant Contact to Campaign Monitor.
+It’s not the cheapest on this list but you’ll still earn some small savings by switching from Constant Contact to Campaign Monitor.

 Test Drive Constant Contact Alternatives